Catherine Parr was the last of King Henry VIII's six wives and the only one to neither be cast aside nor killed by the volatile English monarch.

 But why did Catherine Parr say yes to Henry VIII?
 Most scholars agree it was more than simply the desire to rule.
 Instead, Parr’s religious devotion gave her an even bigger reason to want the throne.

-Queen Catherine Parr
+The Reign Of Queen Catherine Parr

 Catherine Parr completely devoted herself to religion.
 At a time when Protestants were losing favor, Parr used her position as the queen to promote her faith.